StephenAraka/Free-Mentors/README.md

  `npm install`

 ## Start project
-`npm start` - The server will be started and the app can be accessed on http://localhost:`PORT`
+`npm start` - The server will be started and the app can be accessed on your localhost